 - 06 May, 2022

 These buckets can be used for a variety of applications and projects.
-The most common and popular being fibre optic work, which also only requires a narrow trench.
-They can be used for running water mains across sites, very useful on farms for both water and cable work and also irrigation.
+The most common and popular being fibre optic work, which only requires a narrow trench.
+They can be used for running water mains across sites and are very useful on farms for both water and cable work and also irrigation.
 Another place where they are used is golf clubs, zoos, safaris parks and other animal centres for running pipework to feeding troughs in barns and across the fields or waste land.

 If you are working on a utility contract, new fibre optic network cable installation, starting a new development on a site or just needing to extend water mains for either irrigation or animal feeding troughs, or even add or extend outdoor lighting or power, this is the ideal attachment to use.
 It is useful in many sectors including Nursery Plantations and greenhouses, open farms, new housing developments, industrial units and washdown facilities, agriculture and animal husbandry, public open spaces, recreation and sports facilities, holiday campsites and mobile home developments.